 Catching Fire is apparently a very popular book and/or movie that everyone is very excited about.
-But Catching Fire is also a book about some interesting research I was involved in about the origin of our genus, Homo.
+But Catching Fire: How Cooking Made Us Human is a different a book about some interesting research I was involved in about the origin of our genus, Homo.

 You can pick up a copy of our paper on this page.
 We call it "The Cooking Hypothesis."
 The basic idea can be summarized with these points:

 1) Cooking food transformed human ecology.
 Many potential foods in the environment can't be consumed by humans (or apes in general) without cooking.
 But adding cooking to our species-specific technology, we can access those foods effectively transforming our ecology to a much greater extent than the vast majority of evolutionary transitions, especially single-event transitions, have ever done.
 The total number of calories in the natural environment that become available to an ape that can cook goes up by orders of magnitude.

 2) This increase in available calories left a biological signal that is very impressive.
 Two major changes happened in the hominid body (in early Homo erecuts/ergaster).
 One is an approximate doubling in body size from an earlier Australopithecine or "Early Homo" ancestor.
 The other is a reduction in tooth size.
 Less eating equipment with a body demanding so much more in energy to grow and maintain signals a fundamental change in the food supply.
 There may be more than one way this could have happened, but so far adding cooking to our technology seems to be the best explanation.

 3) Related, this is when we see brain size, relative to body size and in absolute terms, increase.
 Neural tissue is picky, expensive, and costly.
 Having a significant increase in brain size may be related to the demands (on the brain) of adding cooking to our behavior in that the size increase is allowed by the extra energy.
 And, it may be related in that the larger brain may provide the capacity to have this behavior.